Whon1980-DL/shut-the-box-game/README.md

 * The application was tested on Google Chrome, Microsoft Edge, and Safari browser.
 * The application was viewed on a desktop computer, laptop, Samsung Galaxy Tab S9 tablet and Motorola G32 mobile phone.
-* A large amount of testing was done to ensure all buttons and features are working correcly and alert messages display accordingly.
+* A large amount of testing was done to ensure all buttons and features are working correcly and alert messages displayed accordingly.
 * Family and friends were asked to review the application for a better understanding of the user experience.
-* Dev Tools was used to test how the site looks on various screen sizes and console log was used extensively to see which fucntion was executed.
+* Dev Tools was used to test how the site looks on various screen sizes and console log was used extensively to see which function was executed.

 ### Lighthouse Report